jenniupdates/HelpJobs/README.md

 # Steps to see R visualisations
 - Download R app studio
 - Open it
-- Run the app.py file --> it should have a pop-up displaying HelpJob's Dashboard and a navbar to navigate to the other visualisations.
+- Run the app.R file --> it should have a pop-up displaying HelpJob's Dashboard and a navbar to navigate to the other visualisations.

 # Limitations
 Dataset is limited to those scrapped during the last scrapped period/timeframe.